 Self-consumption community

-What is a self-consumption community?
+What is a CA?

 A self-consumption community unites a group of people and/or professionals around the production of a single building.
 The owner of the photovoltaic system can resell the energy produced to the building's users at a higher rate than the electricity he feeds back into the grid.
 Community members benefit from cheaper, 100% renewable, locally-produced electricity.
-A win-win solution for both the environment and everyone's wallet!
+A win-win solution for the environment and everyone's wallet!

-This solution, which is easy to set up as it does not require any meter changes, is also available for condominium owners.
+This solution, which is easy to set up as it does not require any meter changes, is also possible for condominium owners.
 For better management, our specialists give preference to grouping for own consumption when there are tenants in the building.

 Benefits at a glance